spirrobe/campbell/README.md

 a user wants a more direct method.
 For this purpose some function are available here to be used.

 For documentation about the file formats, see appendix B of the LoggerNet manual at https://s.campbellsci.com/documents/cn/manuals/loggernet.pdf

+There are some differences between the utilities: The python TOB3 reader is somewhat slower, because of how the frames are disentangled.
+My guess is, that this could be improved.
+The python utilites contains an automatic filetype detection, and if it doesn't find one gives prints a message that you could add one yourself for this filetype.
+Additionally, the python one can read in the csixml format as well.